Hasselrig History, Family Crest & Coats of Arms

 Early History of the Hasselrig family

-Another 111 words (8 lines of text) covering the years 162 and 1622 are included under the topic Early Hasselrig History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hasselrig research.
+Another 56 words (4 lines of text) covering the years 1622, 1661, 1629 and 1632 are included under the topic Early Hasselrig History in all our PDF Extended History products and printed products wherever possible.

 Hasselrig Spelling Variations